huggingface/transformers/docs/source/main_classes/trainer.rst

 **If still unsuccessful:**

-If after addressing these you still encounter build issues, please, proceed with the github Issue of `FairScale
+If after addressing these you still encounter build issues, please, proceed with the GitHub Issue of `FairScale
 <https://github.com/facebookresearch/fairscale/issues>`__ and `Deepspeed
 <https://github.com/microsoft/DeepSpeed/issues>`__, depending on the project you have the problem with.